edocipriano/OpenSMOKEppInterface/README.md

 # OpenSMOKEppInterface
-C Interface for the OpenSMOKE++ library
+C and Python interface for the OpenSMOKE++ library